+Xbox confirms more of its games that play well on Steam Deck

-Xbox confirms which of its games play well on Steam Deck
+Earlier this year Xbox officially confirmed which of its games would play well on Steam Deck and which wouldn't.
+This list has since been updated to include more compatible games.

-(Pocket-lint) - Xbox has updated its profile on Steam to give a comprehensive look at which of its first-party games will run nicely on the Steam Deck, and which will offer a slightly less salutary experience.
+This is a comprehensive look at which of its first-party games will run nicely on the Steam Deck, and which will offer a slightly less salutary experience.

+- How to see which games will work with your Steam Deck

+- Steam Deck tips and tricks: Things you can do to have more fun

-The list is broken into three sections, those that are Verified and will play nicely, those that are playable but may have some hitches, and those that won't work at all.
+The list of official Xbox games is broken into three sections, those that are Verified and will play nicely, those that are playable but may have some hitches, and those that won't work at all.

 Which Xbox Game Studios games work on Steam Deck?